InfinitumForm/cf-geoplugin/readme.txt

 * Added WooCommerce sidebar widget for the geo location info log
 * Fixed WooCommerce geolocate for orders
 * Updated Library

-= 8.2.6 =
-* Adding browser and operating system recognition
-* Adding short codes for the desktop, mobile, browser and platform
-* Fixing UI and UX in the admin
-* Fixing plugin security
-* Improved debbuging

-= 8.2.5 =
-* **GREAT UPDATE - BACKUP IS REQUIRED**
-* Added new internal database cache
-* Fixed cache bugs
-* Added support for WordPress version 6.0

 == Other Notes ==